forrest-orr/artifacts-kit/ArtifactsKit/Usage.txt

 --alloc-type        The way in which the dynamic memory used to hold the payload implant should be
                     created.

-                    img-map-hollow      A view of an image section generated from a DLL in System32. img-load-hollow     A DLL loaded via LoadLibrary from System32. txf-img-map-hollow  A view of an image section generated from a transacted DLL from System32 which has already been implanted with the payload. private             A region of private memory allocated via NtAllocateVirtualMemory mapped              A mapped view of a section derived from the Windows Page File.
+                    dll-map-hollow      A view of an image section generated from a DLL in System32. dll-load-hollow     A DLL loaded via LoadLibrary from System32. txf-dll-map-hollow  A view of an image section generated from a transacted DLL from System32 which has already been implanted with the payload. private             A region of private memory allocated via NtAllocateVirtualMemory mapped              A mapped view of a section derived from the Windows Page File.